android10/Frontend-Architecture-Modular-Monolith/README.md

 ## Testing and Code quality

-It includes, Static Analisys, Lint and Unit, Integration and Functions tests.
+It includes, Static Analisys, Lint and Unit and Integration tests.

 ### Run Tests with [Vitest](https://vitest.dev/)